codecoms/codecoms.github.io/_posts/2014-10-19-Swift-Build-Calculator-App.md

   - Code
   - Swift programming
 categories: iOS
+blurb: >
+  How to build a functioning calculator app for iPhone/iPad in iOS8 with the Swift language.

 ---

 I was scouring the web for blogs and videos about programming in Swift I found a couple that were showing how to build a calculator.
 I decided to build one of my own to help me in my swift discovering journey.